Understanding Tenant Eviction in Belgium (2025)

 Reasons for Eviction

-Legal reasons for eviction include non-payment of rent, significant damage to the rented property, or violation of lease contract clauses.
+Legal reasons for eviction include non-payment of rent (typically three consecutive months), significant damage to the rented property, or violation of lease contract clauses.
 For instance, a landlord may request eviction if the tenant has not paid rent for three consecutive months.
 However, amicable steps are strongly recommended before initiating legal proceedings.

 Legal Procedure

 The judge, after hearing the arguments of both parties, can decide on the eviction.
 They may grant additional time for the payment of arrears or to allow the tenant to find new housing, often ranging from eight days to two months.
-The judgment is enforceable, and the tenant generally has one month to appeal.
+The judgment is enforceable, and the tenant generally has 30 days to appeal.

 Execution of Eviction